IndyGo Recognizes Two Service Areas

 Why is the fare set at $10.00 for same-day service?

-Same-day service is a premium service and something that is not yet offered by IndyGo.
+Same-day service is a premium service and is newly offered by IndyGo.

 The policy states trips in the premium service area may be denied, which is something that cannot happen in the ADA-required service area.
 What does that mean for eligible paratransit riders?